nigelmj/marine-chat/README.md

 ## Setup

-1. Create a Project in the Google Cloud Console and download the JSON key file.
+1. Create a Project in the Google Cloud Console, [set it up](https://pub.dev/documentation/langchain_google/latest/langchain_google/VertexAIEmbeddings-class.html) and download the JSON key file.

 2. Create a folder named `documents` for storing the PDF files and another named `pdf_embeddings` in the root directory for storing the indexed documents.